 This Funky Chicken was created by Margarita as an example of a YE project.

 There were many sumptuous stalls to peruse and purchase from.
-These colourful threads from Weaver Bazaar were a particular favourite.
+These colourful threads from Weavers Bazaar were a particular favourite.

-Our thanks must go to the organisers who I hope had time to enjoy the event as it was a long day – but a positive and encouraging event.
+Our thanks must go to the organisers who I hope had time to enjoy the exhibition as it was a long day – but a positive and encouraging event.

 Last term our Young Embroiderers got creative and working to their individual abilities made shoulder bags from denim jeans.
 Besides recycling this covered many facets of design and selection; the techniques included creating their unique applique motifs, applying & hand stitching their design, machine stitching their bag and liner to create this draw string bag.
 These two bags illustrated drew from the night sky for their inspiration.

 Braving the unreliable summer weather six of us met at the Sussex Prairie Gardens on 27th July.
 The 8 acres of gardens are planted in bold swathes of colour & texture and amongst the planting can be found a variety of interesting sculptures.
 A crocodile and giraffe were seen but not captured on camera.
 Further inspiration was also found from the resident textile and mixed media artists Emma Taylor and Amanda Duke.
 Their work prompted discussion of the workshop sessions we have organised this past year.